 Despite such prominent proponents such as Cannon, the seersucker suit was long considered to be a poor man’s suit.
 Starting in the late 1930’s, smart Princeton students and Hollywood actors were spotted in seersucker suits and LIFE magazine deemed it acceptable to wear seersucker in the northern part of the US.
 Subsequently, it was sometimes seen in posh resorts in California and the Bahamas, which certainly helped to promote its now debonair pedigree.

 During WWII, the Duke of Windsor was ordered to the Bahamas, where he would not be the target of kidnapping amidst the conflict, and the famous clotheshorse learned to appreciate the seersucker suit.
 Subsequently, it did not take long until the association of seersucker poverty was transformed into panache and elegance.
-Writers would proudly wear it in beach settings and dapper men had discovered their new go-to summer suit.
+Writers would proudly wear it in beach settings, and dapper men had discovered their new go-to summer suit.
 The columnist Damon Runyon even attested that wearing seersucker was “a badge of affluence”.

 In the 1950’s and 1960’s, seersucker was probably at the height of its popularity in the Southern US, although it had not caught on as quickly in the northern parts of the country.

 A number of famous people helped to retain the seersucker suit’s position in the attention of the public.
-For example, in the mid 1950’s, Miles Davis released his first 12″ LP and on the cover, he posed in a seersucker jacket with a cap.
+For example, in the mid-1950’s, Miles Davis released his first 12″ LP and on the cover, he posed in a seersucker jacket with a cap.
 In 1962, Gregory Peck wore a seersucker suit in the famous movie To Kill a Mockingbird.

 However, with the introduction of air conditioning to office buildings and homes, the seersucker suit lost its appeal even in the Southern parts of the US.
 Even the introduction of lighter synthetic fibers could not staunch the decline.

-Nevertheless, outside the US the seersucker suit is often considered to be quintessentially American.
+Nevertheless, outside the US, the seersucker suit is often considered to be quintessentially American.
 Ironically, it is not seen on the streets very often anymore and if so, one easily becomes the center of attention.
-Today, there are only few events left that promote the seersucker tradition.
-The St. Jude Classic golf tournament has a Seersucker Sunday (where Brooks Brothers provides the winner of the tournament with a seersucker jacket) or the small group from the US Congress which celebrates the annual Seersucker Thursday.
-In the late 1996, Senator Trent Lott from Mississippi picked a hot day in June and encouraged his peers to wear seersucker in order to bring some Southern flair to Congress.
+Today, there are only a few events left that promote the seersucker tradition.
+The St. Jude Classic golf tournament has a Seersucker Sunday (where Brooks Brothers provides the winner of the tournament with a seersucker jacket) or the small group from the US Congress, which celebrates the annual Seersucker Thursday.
+In the late 1996, Senator Trent Lott from Mississippi picked a hot day in June and encouraged his peers to wear seersucker to bring some Southern flair to Congress.
 Ever since, a number of senators – male and female – participated in this young tradition until June 20, 2012.
 One day before the Seersucker Thursday 2012, the Senate cloakroom’s staff notified members that the custom was being discontinued because Lott’s former colleagues were convinced it would be politically unwise to be seen “doing something frivolous” while there were so many conflicts over major issues.
 Outside of such events, you will hardly ever see a politician in the US wearing a seersucker suit.

 Apart from that, seersucker suits are sometimes seen at garden parties and weddings in the summer, especially in the south, but it would be wrong to claim that many Americans wear seersucker suits anymore.